Solar inverter: Microinverter

 Microinverters are small inverters rated to handle the output of a single panel or a pair of panels.
 Grid-tie panels are normally rated between 225 and 275 W, but rarely produce this in practice, so microinverters are typically rated between 190 and 220 W (sometimes, 100 W).
 Because it is operated at this lower power point, many design issues inherent to larger designs simply go away; the need for a large transformer is generally eliminated, large electrolytic capacitors can be replaced by more reliable thin-film ones, and cooling loads are reduced so no fans are needed.
-Mean time between failures (MTBF) are quoted in hundreds of years.
+Mean time between failures (MTBF) is quoted in hundreds of years.

 A microinverter attached to a single panel allows it to isolate and tune the output of that panel.
 Any panel that is under-performing has no effect on panels around it.
 In that case, the array as a whole produces as much as 5% more power than it would with a string inverter.
 When shadowing is factored in, if present, these gains can become considerable, with manufacturers generally claiming 5% better output at a minimum, and up to 25% better in some cases.
 Furthermore, a single model can be used with a wide variety of panels, new panels can be added to an array at any time, and do not have to have the same rating as existing panels.

 Microinverters produce grid-matching AC power directly at the back of each solar panel.
-The AC output of arrays of microinverter-equipped panels are connected in parallel to each other, and then to the grid.
+The AC outputs of arrays of microinverter-equipped panels are connected in parallel to each other, and then to the grid.
 This has the major advantage that a single failing panel or inverter cannot take the entire string offline.
-Combined with the lower power and heat loads, and improved MTBF, some suggest that overall array reliability of a microinverter-based system is significantly greater than a string inverter-based one.
+Combined with the lower power and heat loads and improved MTBF, some suggest that overall array reliability of a microinverter-based system is significantly greater than that of a string inverter-based one.
 This assertion is supported by longer warranties, typically 15 to 25 years, compared with 5 or 10-year warranties that are more typical for string inverters.
 Additionally, when faults occur, they are identifiable to a single point, as opposed to an entire string.
 This not only makes fault isolation easier, but unmasks minor problems that might not otherwise become visible – a single under-performing panel may not affect a long string's output enough to be noticed.